What do my strata fees pay for?

 The best thing to do if you can't meet your obligations is to speak to the strata manager as soon as possible.
 Your strata corporation would far rather work with you to sort out the problem than to have to chase a debt down the road.

-“We’re always happy to work out a payment plan,” says Nicole.
+“We’re always happy to work out a payment plan,” says Joe.
 “We’d rather get some money than no money, and it’s better for you knowing that the debt isn’t piling up.
 We sit down with you and work out what’s owing and what’s coming down the track so that you don’t get further and further behind.”

 If you don't set up a payment plan, the strata manager will take steps to recover the monies on behalf of the owners corporation.
 These generally follow the same process: